 The refreshed Primary 5 & 6 Growing Years (GY) package, “Curious Minds (2nd Edition)”, aims to meet students’ developmental needs, give emphasis to the teaching of skills and values, and focus on helping students navigate changes, build healthy relationships, especially online relationships, and exercise safety.

 The lessons from the Growing Years Programme that will be taught in Chongzheng Primary School in 2021 can be found here.

 Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.

 Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office.
-For P5 pupils, the deadline is 14 Feb 2020 and for P6 pupils, the deadline is 25 Sep 2020.
+This form will be distributed to parents at the first week of the term when the GY programme would be held and is also downloadable here.
+For P6 pupils, the deadline for submission of opt-out form is 31 Mar 2021 and for P5 pupils, the deadline is 7 Jul 2021

 Parents can contact the school at firstname.lastname@example.org for discussion or to seek clarification about the school’s sexuality education programme.